kartavayv/kartavayv.github.io/_posts/2025-08-30-What-I-learnt-by-Building-a-Neural-Net-from-Scratch.markdown

 At first, we start by calculating how the activations of the final layer affect our outputs; for that, we use the simple calculus we used in high school.
 But we have to keep in mind that this derivative can change depending on the task or loss function you are using.
 Let's say you are working on a regression task, and we have a cost function that looks like below.

-$$
+\[
 J(w, b) = \frac{1}{2m} \sum_{i=1}^{m} \Big( \hat{y}^{(i)} - y^{(i)} \Big)^2
-$$
+\]

 We are using 2 in the denominator here because this will make our calculations easy.
 Now we have to calculate the gradient of the cost function with respect to the activation values of the final layer.
 On doing so, we get these values:

-$$
+\[
 \frac{\partial J}{\partial A^{[L](i)}} = \frac{1}{m} \Big( A^{[L](i)} - Y^{(i)} \Big)
-$$
+\]

 Here, A is the final layer activations and we are using the cost function given above.
 Using 2 in the denominator helped cancel the exponent 2 that came out by differentiating.
 But we are not done yet.
 To make our calculations faster, we need to vectorize our calculations.
 You might know that vectorization helps speed up our calculations.
 I think this is because vectorization reduces the total number of steps you have to get to the final result of your calculations.
 So the vectorized formula from above turns into this:

-$$
+\[
 dA^{[L]} = \frac{1}{m}(A^{[L]} - Y)
-$$
+\]

 Now we have an expression that tells us how activations of the final layer make changes to the overall cost function of the model.
 But we need to trace it back even further in order to find out how the weights of our model impact the final cost.
 Let's find out how Z of the final layer impacts the cost function.
 At first, when you write out the expression, you can't figure out how exactly this impact the final output, but we can break this into activations of the final layer, because A is just the function of Z, and we can take the help of our beloved chain rule.

-$$
+\[
 dZ^{[l]} = dA^{[l]} \odot g^{[l]'}(Z^{[l]})
-$$
+\]

 This is the vectorized version of how the vector Z of the final layer impacts the cost function.
-This is also called the loss of the layer and is denoted by $\delta L$ (last layer), for simple hidden layers it's $\delta l$.
+This is also called the loss of the layer and is denoted by \(\delta L\)(last layer), for simple hidden layers it's \(\delta l\).
 Now we are closer to finding how the weights of the final layer impact the cost function.
 Here, we can use our little brain to think about it and find the derivative of J wrt W of the last layer.
 We know that W affects Z and Z affects A, so we can actually break this dJ/dW derivative down into the derivative of Z and A. That's what we do below, it's just the simple chain rule.
-{dJ/dW full expression}
 But to improve our network fast, we don't just need to find the derivative of the cost function with respect to the final layer, but we need to find it for all the weight matrices of each layer in the network, so that each layer will give us a better output.

-$$
+\[
 dW^{[l]} = \frac{1}{m} \, dZ^{[l]} (A^{[l-1]})^T
-$$
+\]

 The code below calculates all the gradients that are required to use optimization functions on each parameter.

 ```python
   def back_prop(self, y):